jamiexie/Covid_TA_cellxgene_install/README.md

 ## 2. Open terminal
 Spotlight search (command+space bar): terminal

-## 3. Create a conda environment for cellxgene
-conda create -n cellxgene python=3.8.2

-## 4. Activate conda environment
-conda activate cellxgene
+## 3. Check python version is 3.8
+python --version

-## 5. Install python dependencies
+## 4. Install python dependencies
 pip install scanpy
 pip install louvain

-## 6. Install cellxgene
+## 5. Install cellxgene
 pip install cellxgene

-## 7. Download h5ad files (using colon/ileum as example):
+## 6. Download h5ad files (using colon/ileum as example):
 https://drive.google.com/drive/u/0/folders/1rCXJjCX5fN2_7YH2k-hmjGF7WUGEbo3Q
 Save .h5ad files to your folder of choice.

-## 8. Open h5ad in cellxgene
+## 7. Open h5ad in cellxgene
-cellxgene launch [path-to-your-object/name-object.h5ad] --experimental-annotations-ontology --experimental-enable-reembedding --open
+This is the step you will do every time you want to use cellxgene cellxgene launch [path-to-your-object/name-object.h5ad] --experimental-annotations-ontology --experimental-enable-reembedding --open

 *Trick to launch h5ad if you don't know the specific path*: